Literature on Slavery in Mauritania

 Thomas Campbell, a winner of the Abolition Institute’s 2014 Aichana Abeid Boilil Award, wrote this compelling account of the motivations and struggles of early abolitionists.
 It is the legacy of these brave men and women – who often risked their lives so that others could be free – that inspires the Chicago-based Abolition Institute to continue the fight against slavery today.

-History of Slavery, an Illustrated History of a Monstrous Evil, Susanne Everett
+History of Slavery, an Illustrated History of a Monstrous Evil by Susanne Everett

 This recent and comprehensive book draws upon a variety of scholarly sources to provide a global and historical perspective on both the evils of slavery and the critical work of abolitionists.

-Servants of Allah: African Muslims Enslaved in the Americas, Sylviane A. Diouf
+Servants of Allah: African Muslims Enslaved in the Americas by Sylviane A. Diouf

 Mauritania is nearly entirely Muslim – and Muslim leaders in the country and throughout the world are among the leading voices for its true abolition.
 This book provides a compelling look at a largely hidden history – that of African Muslims who experienced slavery in the Americas.
 The book describes how their faith shaped their opposition to the practice.
 Stories of historic Muslim anti-slavery voices in the United States are also found in our Faith Traditions Against Slavery section.